 ---

-description: Access the user's biohub — WHOOP, Oura, Fitbit, Apple Health, and Garmin biometrics (recovery, sleep, strain, HRV, SpO₂); blood-panel biomarkers; supplement stack and intake history; daily nutrition; body composition (calipers / scale / DEXA) and user-defined tracking phases (bulks, cuts, supplement courses).
-Use when the user asks about their recovery score, sleep quality, HRV trends, training readiness, blood-work results, supplement effects, body composition, fat loss, or wants a health status update grounded in their own biometric data.
+description: Access the user's biohub — WHOOP, Oura, Fitbit, Apple Health, and Garmin biometrics (recovery, sleep, strain, HRV, SpO₂); FreeStyle Libre continuous glucose (time-in-range, GMI); blood-panel biomarkers; supplement stack and intake history; daily nutrition; body composition (calipers / scale / DEXA) with a 3D anatomical simulator driven by FFMI + BF % + 7-site caliper data; a WHOOP-Age-style biological-age estimate; and user-defined tracking phases (bulks, cuts, supplement courses).
+Use when the user asks about their recovery score, sleep quality, HRV trends, training readiness, blood-work results, supplement effects, glucose / time-in-range, biological age, body composition, fat loss, what they would look like at a target body fat, or wants a health status update grounded in their own biometric data.
 Multi-source design — queries on `daily_metrics` are source-agnostic.
 Not medical advice.

 homepage: https://github.com/maxnau89/openclaw-biohub